minvws/nl-kat-coordination/docs/source/manual/usermanual.rst

 CSV files are great when they work.
 Edit the downloaded template file and use a plain texteditor to make sure your CSV file contains exactly what is needed for its purpose.

-Each user wil have its on line in the CSV file.
+Each user will have its on line in the CSV file.
 The template has five columns: full_name, email, account_type, trusted_clearance_level, acknowledged_clearance_level.

 *User details:*

-A user is recognized by their full name and email adress.
+A user is recognized by their full name and email address.

 * full_name : the full name of the user
 * email : a working emailadress of the user